 If any area in Italy is wrongfully underrated, it is Umbria.
 It is the tranquil heart of the country, a treasure chest where traditions have been kept alive since medieval times.
 The softly rolling hills are covered in green grass and golden grains, alternated by historic villages and luscious vineyards.
+That’s why I couldn’t wait to write this travel guide, to show you all the hidden treasures.

 I do have to be honest: before this trip, I knew nearly nothing about the region.
 I felt so foolish for never paying attention to this peaceful oasis in Southern Europe.
 With this visual travel guide to Umbria, I hope more people will get to know this stunning corner of the world, including you!